OlaoluwaM/functional-programming/README.md

 > A pure function is a procedure that given the same input always returns the same output and does not have any observable side effect.

-Such an informal statement could leave space for some doubts, such as:
+Such an informal statement could leave space for some doubts:

 - what is a "side effect"?
 - what does it means "observable"?
 - what does it mean "same"?

-Let's see a formal definition of the concept of a function.
+Let's see a formal definition of the concept of a pure function.

 **Note**.
 If `X` and `Y` are sets, then with `X × Y` we indicate their _cartesian product_, meaning the set